berna-ahito/intake/README.md

 ## Demo flow

-1. Start the application by running the backend and frontend separately.
+1. Open the live demo or run the backend and frontend locally.
-2. Open the frontend dashboard to see seeded or created lead submissions.
+2. Create a sample lead or open a seeded local submission.
 3. Click on a messy lead submission to view the raw text and the mock AI-extracted fields.
 4. Review the confidence score, missing information, and duplicate risk signal.
 5. Make a manual correction to an uncertain field during human review.